 Its development is 100% funded by a record-breaking crowdfunding campaign.
 It is the largest crowd funded project and game in the world (recognized by Guinness World Records in 2015), with more than $142 million raised.
 Non-development related content such as behind-the-scenes shows, digital publications are funded by subscription revenue from the subscribers.

-The core MMO component of Star Citizen is refered to as the Persistent Universe.< citation needed >
+The core MMO component of Star Citizen is referred to as the Persistent Universe.[citation needed ]

 It is the spiritual successor to Freelancer.

 The Persistent Universe can be accessed from the lobby.[citation needed ]

 This in-Fiction competitive arena-Based Space Combat Sim is available now.[citation needed ]

 This in-fiction competitive arena-based FPS game will be available as of Alpha 2.6.[citation needed ]

 Although often bundled under the Star Citizen umbrella, Squadron 42 is a standalone game.[citation needed ]